straz/artificialtrust/_articles/fitness-drift.md

 on.

 If a rare and unforeseen event occurs, the AI has no powers of reason to fall back on.
-If it sees a black swan[^1], it won't be able to recognize it as a swan.
+If it sees a black swan[^1], its training won't allow it to recognize the input as a swan.

 [^1]: Nassim Nicholas Taleb. [*The Black Swan*](https://www.penguinrandomhouse.com/books/176226/the-black-swan-second-edition-by-nassim-nicholas-taleb/).
 Random House Trade Paperbacks, 2010.